Summary

 The realist is interested in nature and men as they are reality and not idealized.

-Despite all the horror experienced, Léo Haas manages to convey what he sees on his drawings in a realistic way.
+Despite all the horror experienced, Léo Haas manages to convey what he sees in his drawings in a realistic way.
 And yet, it is an example of the persecution of artists in concentration camps.
-Press cartoonist interned in the camps during the entire war, he survived Theresienstadt, Auschwitz, Sachsenhausen and Mathausen.
+Press cartoonist interned in the camps during the entire war, he survived Thérésienstadt, Auschwitz, Sachsenhausen and Mathausen.
 He is one of those clandestine artists who, despite repression and even torture, have managed to keep their drawings in hiding places.
-Léo Haas survived the camps and after the liberation he managed to retrieve his drawings in the hiding place whose location he had carefully noted.
+Léo Haas survived the camps and after the liberation he managed to recover his drawings in the hiding place whose location he had carefully noted.

-His drawings are simple, devoid of colors and coarse graphics.
-However, when he says: "My means were too limited and my paper too weak to accept everything I saw and felt," one then understands that his testimony of the horror of the camps is made with strength.
+His drawings are simple, devoid of color and coarse graphics.
+However, when he said: "My means were too limited and my paper too weak to accept everything I saw and felt," we then understand that his testimony of the horror of the camps is made with force.

 AppleMark